lnarbona/Pangloss/README.md

 When executing the code, you can do it separatly now because both ```pangloss.json``` and ```gloss.pkl``` are in the GitHub.
 Anyways, if you were to do it as if ```gloss.pkl``` wasn't already created, you should execute ```fist_data.py``` first and then ```descriptive_data.py```.

 ## <a name="conclusion"></a>Conclusion
-This is the beggining of a biggere project, where I just got to know the database.
+This is the beggining of a bigger project, where I just got to know the database.
 Further steps I should take to finish the project would be:
 * Separate Chinese and non-Chinese gloses (to create first a code with latin alphabet).
 * See the distance of edition (Levenshtein distance) of the different strings (gloses).
 * Group gloses by minimal edition distance to see if they are the same but ordered/written differently.